adapted from The Wonderful World Of Railroad

 As railroads began to trim passenger operations with greater success, the size of the timetables they issued shrank accordingly.
 Additional shrinkage resulted from the diminishing interest in using the timetable as a promotional vehicle.
 Companies which had once put out a monthly issue cut back to seasonal, then to twice annually at Daylight Time change.
 In fact, some railways, notably the Missouri Pacific and the Chicago & Eastern Illinois, printed only as often as needed to escape regulatory criticism.
 Systems which had issued thick timetables with 36 to 84 pages (72 to 168 4x9 panels) reduced their publications to as little as 4-page leaflets or even single 4x9 cards.
 The publications became far more spartan in design and quality as well.

-Finally, when the patient was writhing in the pain of terminal illness, Congress administered euthanasia by creating the National Railroad Passenger Corporation, not-so-fondly known as Amtrak.
+Finally, when the patient was writhing in the pain of terminal illness, Congress administered euthanasia by creating the National Railroad Passenger Corporation (NRPC), known as Amtrak.
 Railways were given the option of delivering their passenger services to Amtrak or continuing on their own.
 Only three chose to continue their own operations (Southern, Rock Island and Rio Grande).
 Aside from those three, the last American railway intercity timetables were issued in early 1971.